Create this darling Halloween Ribbon Wreath to greet your trick or treaters this fall!

 I really should start titling these posts like FRIENDS episodes.
 This would be called “The One Where Jill Obviously Didn’t Read the Blog Post”.
 I know I’ve already shared a Halloween wreath this year, but I have been dying to make a ribbon wreath.
 Jen from Tatertots & Jello shared this adorable wreath a couple of years ago and Stacy from She’s Kinda Crafty makes the most adorable ribbon wreaths!
 Well, I just glanced at their posts and figured I could make my own.
 Hang with me, you’ll see what I’m talking about.
 I do love how my Halloween Ribbon Wreath turned out!

-To make your own Halloween Ribbon Wreath, you will need:
+Materials needed to make your own Halloween Ribbon Wreath

 It started out innocently enough.
 I wrapped the wreath form in 2 inch black ribbon just like Jen and Stacy.